-- There are small group rooms for delivery of Year Group and SEN interventions and these are available to all children
+- Small group rooms are used for delivery of Year Group and SEN interventions and these are available to all children.

-- Access arrangements are made by the Assistant Headteacher for children with SEND who take part in Standard Attainments Tests (SATs) in Year 6
+- Access arrangements are made for children with SEND who take part in Standard Attainments Tests (SATs) in Year 6.

 How will I know if my child has SEN, and how my child is doing in school?

-If your child is identified as not making expected progress, the school will set up a meeting to discuss this with you in more detail.
+If a child is identified as not making expected progress despite quality first teaching and support, Parents or the school can ask for a meeting to discuss in more detail.
 The school has a range of methods which are used to provide evidence that children are/are not making the expected progress.
 These include: book scrutiny; lesson observations; learning walks; tracking systems; screening and diagnostic assessments; pupil progress meetings.

-If a parent meeting is set up for this reason, the school will be able to: listen to any concerns you may have; plan with you any additional support your child may receive; discuss with you any appropriate referrals to outside professionals to support your child’s learning.
+In conversation with parents the school will be able to: listen to any concerns; plan with them any additional support a child may receive; discuss any appropriate referrals to outside professionals to support a child’s learning if appropriate.

-Over an agreed period of time, the school will deliver the additional support and arrange a review meeting with parents to discuss the effectiveness of the support and progress towards the agreed outcomes.
+Over an agreed period of time, the school will deliver the additional support review the effectiveness of the support and progress towards the agreed outcomes.
 This is part of the ‘assess, plan, do, review’ cycle which is specified in the 2014 Code of Practice.
 At the review stage new targets may be set, if required and where appropriate.
-Your child’s Class Teacher and/or the SENCo will also have a conversation with your child about their learning and fully involve your child in agreeing the desired outcomes and how we will achieve them.
+This information is shared with parents.
+(See attached SMSP process chart).

 What are the different types of support available for children at St Mary’s and St Peter’s C of E Primary?